oddcamp/secretservice/README.md

     $ gem install secretservice

 ## Usage
-Once you include it in the Gemfile, secretservice starts it's undercover operation.
+Once you include it in the Gemfile, Secret Service starts it's undercover operation.

-If you violate the law then Secretservice will throw you messages like:
+If you violate the law then Secret Service will throw you messages like:

 ```
 bin/rails:  HEY!
 SecretService got you!
 (SecretService::MissingSecrets)